By Mark Andrew.

 Even Geoffrey of Monmouth gets in on the act, referring to the appearance of “a star of great magnitude and brilliance, with a single beam shining from it.
 At the end of this beam was a ball of fire, spread out in the shape of a dragon”.
 Rays of light from this ‘dragon’ stretched towards Gaul and the Irish Sea.
 This star is said to have appeared three times, and “all who saw it were struck with fear and wonder”.
 It is unclear when in the sixth century this event took place, but it certainly supports the influence of comets on sixth century life.

-It may also provide a link between the Arthurian legend of Geoffrey and what actually may have taken place in the sixth century.
+The apparent influence of comets may provide a link between the Arthurian legend of Geoffrey and what actually may have taken place in the sixth century.
 Geoffrey is generally considered to have introduced the figure of Uther Pendragon, said to be the father of Arthur.
 Given that ‘Uther’ is translated as ‘terrible’ (or awful or wonderful), and ‘pen’ means ‘head’, there is good reason to believe Uther Pendragon itself meant ‘Terrible Head of Dragons’, with ‘dragons’ being in the plural.

 Dragons may well refer to comets and/or fireballs – as can be seen from various graphic depictions of dragon-like comets over the ages.
 In addition, Chinese records note that when ‘dragons’ passed by, “all the trees were broken”.
 Leroy Ellenberger has therefore suggested that much of the sixth century ‘dragon’ lore associated with Arthur and Beowulf was inspired by cometary debris detonating in the upper atmosphere.